PyTorch on Aurora

 print(f'Curent device ID = {torch.xpu.device(current_tile)}')

-print(f'Device name = {torch.xpu.get_device_name(current_tile)}')
+print(f'Device properties = {torch.xpu.get_device_properties()}')

-# output of the above code block
+Output of the above code block:

 GPU availability: True